LinkedIn Profiles and Resumes are Two Different Tools

 Add extra value to your LinkedIn profile by filling in details or gaps that might not make it onto a targeted resume.
 Remember, your resume should speak to specific accomplishments and experiences that address the employer’s needs.
 Your LinkedIn profile is your opportunity to expand the story.

 On LinkedIn, you can dive more deeply into who you are, what your leadership style or philosophy is, or how you came to work in the area you do.
-You can also overview what drives you and what you are looking for next.
-Personal details may be easier to share on LinkedIn, versus within a resume, where content is more succinct and to the point.
+You can also overview what drives you and explain what you are looking for next.
+Personal details may be easier to share on LinkedIn versus within a resume, where content is more succinct and to the point.

 Resume Summary & LinkedIn About: